List of Indian naval air squadrons

-The Indian Navy currently operates twenty-four air squadrons.
-Of these, eleven operate fixed-wing aircraft, nine are helicopter squadrons and the remaining three are equipped with unmanned aerial vehicles (UAV).
+The Indian Navy currently operates twenty-five air squadrons.
+Of these, eleven operate fixed-wing aircraft, ten are helicopter squadrons and the remaining three are equipped with unmanned aerial vehicles (UAV).
 Building on the legacy inherited from the Royal Navy prior to Indian independence, the concept of naval aviation in India started with the establishment of Directorate of Naval Aviation at Naval Headquarters (NHQ) in early 1948.
 Later that year officers and sailors from the Indian Navy were sent to Britain for pilot training.
 In 1951, the Fleet Requirement Unit (FRU) was formed to meet the aviation requirements of the navy.
 On 1 January 1953, the charge of Cochin airfield was handed over to the navy from the Directorate General of Civil Aviation.
 On 11 March, the FRU was commissioned at Cochin with ten newly acquired Sealand aircraft.
 The navy's first air station, INS Garuda, was commissioned two months later.
 From February 1955 to December 1958, ten Firefly aircraft were acquired.
 To meet the training requirements of the pilots, the indigenously developed HAL HT-2 trainer was inducted into the FRU.
 On 17 January 1959, the FRU was commissioned as Indian Naval Air Squadron (INAS) 550, to be the first Indian naval air squadron.
 In the following two years, three more naval air squadrons—INAS 300, INAS 310 and INAS 551—were commissioned.
 The first two operated from the newly purchased aircraft carrier INS Vikrant flying Sea Hawks and Alizés, whereas the latter one, equipped with Vampires, was used for training purposes.